How to buy CVC (CVC) shares

 CVC share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while CVC 's is 1.0333.
-This would suggest that CVC 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while CVC 's is 0.8162.
+This would suggest that CVC 's shares are less volatile than average (for this exchange).

 CVC Limited is a venture capital and private equity firm specializing in seed/startup, early venture, mid venture, late venture, emerging growth, mezzanine, and growth capital investments.
 It prefers to invests in fintech sector.
 The firm is providing investment capital to companies that engage in financing, property related investments, and packaging supplies in Australia.
 It operates through Private Equity and Venture Capital, and Property segments.
 Private Equity and Venture Capital segment invests in equity and debt investments in non-listed entities.
 The firm will typically invest amounts in the range of A$1million (0.79 million) to A$15 million ($11.90 million).
 Property segment comprises joint venture interests in the Chevron Renaissance shopping center, the Bel-Air shops.
 It was formerly known as Continental Venture Capital Limited.
 CVC Limited was founded in 1985 and is based in Sydney, Australia.